Was that Will Smith? Chris Rock reacts as Dave Chappelle attacked on stage during live performance

-The 48-year-old comedian appeared to be attacked by a man who attempted to tackle him to the ground as he performed as part of the Netflix Is A Joke festival at the Hollywood Bowl in Los Angeles on Tuesday night local time.
+The 48-year-old comedian was attacked by a man who attempted to tackle him to the ground as he performed as part of the Netflix Is A Joke festival at the Hollywood Bowl in Los Angeles on Tuesday night local time.

 In videos shared on social media, Chappelle can be seen standing on stage when a man suddenly charges at him from the side.